Capstone-Projects-2025-Spring/project-copilot-clone-1/documentation/docs/requirements/system-block-diagram.md

   ![System Block Diagram](/img/SystemBlockDiagram.jpg)
 </Figure>

-Our project tech stack will consist as a VS Code Extension for the front-end and a server hosting a SQL database and local Deepseek model as the backend.

-Our backend will need to store the user's profile, lines of code, acceptance history and suggestions from our LLM.
-Deepseek will be deployed locally, granting privacy and less financial burden on our clients.

-Our front-end will present coding suggestions as the user is working, allowing them to accept/reject the suggestion.
-This extension will be built using Typescript.
+### Description
+ADD MORE TEXT HERE

+The backend will be built using FastAPI, a modern, high-performance web framework designed for building APIs with Python.
+It supports asynchronous programming, enabling the handling of concurrent requests without blocking, making it suitable for scalable applications.
+The FastAPI backend will connect to an SQL database to store critical information, including user profiles, lines of code, acceptance history, and suggestions from the AI model.
+The SQL database will provide structured storage and efficient querying capabilities for the stored data.
+The backend will interact with the ChatGPT model via an API, generating real-time code suggestions based on the user’s activity.

+These suggestions will be presented to the user through the front-end VS Code extension, and the user's responses (accept/reject) will be stored in the backend along with the historical data for continuous improvement of the system.
+Additionally, relevant statistics will be logged and displayed on a dashboard, allowing administrators or users to monitor overall performance and gain insights into user behavior and engagement over time.